MerginMaps/docs/src/gis/settingup_background_map.md

 In the example below, we walk through steps to generate a vector tile using OpenMapTiles for [Limpopo](https://www.openstreetmap.org/relation/349547#map=7/-24.367/29.982).

-Note that instructions below requires familiarity with terminal.
+Note that instructions below require familiarity with terminal.
 In addition your operating system should support **docker**.
   - Clone the OpenMapTiles repository: `git clone git@github.com:openmaptiles/openmaptiles.git`
   - Download osm.pbf file for the country or region where your area falls in from [here](https://download.geofabrik.de/).
   - Search for your area of interest and find the OSM relation ID (from [here](https://nominatim.openstreetmap.org/) using method described <GitHubRepo id="JamesChevalier/cities" desc="here" /> or alternatively download it <GitHubRepo id="JamesChevalier/" desc="from this git repository" /> if available).